jzongker/WordBot/README.md

 the user clicks on a given word, it shows where that word would appear on the board.

 [Moby Word List](http://www.gutenberg.org/ebooks/3201) provided by Project Gutenberg.
+See [http://jzongker.github.io/WordBot/](http://jzongker.github.io/WordBot/) for a live demo.